viktoriamahrberg/fashion-news-board/README.md

 ## Deployment

-The site was deployment in Heroku and followed instructions by Code Institutes - [Deployment Cheat Sheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf)
+The site was deployment in Heroku and followed instructions by Code Institutes - [Deployment Cheat Sheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf) and [Heroku CLI Devtips](https://drive.google.com/file/d/12vhufODDWL4TaaaObqxxOMSwp4Tt2PCY/view) from Code Institute due to no sync between Heroku and Github.

 Heroku steps (after created account or logged in):
 1. "Create new App"